Aether CLI

 No toolchain rewrite on day one

-Aether is the easiest migration path into AetherFS.
-Mount the session and keep VS Code, JetBrains, shells, build systems, and other file-based tools working while the rest of the product stays API-driven.
+Aether CLI is the easiest migration path into AetherFS.
+Mount the session and keep VS Code, JetBrains, shells, build systems, and other file-based tools working while the rest of the workflow stays API-driven.

 Less duplicated workspace state